Families of Libya's missing lead backlash against militias

-BENGHAZI, Libya (Reuters) - The face of a young man looks out from billboards across Benghazi.
+BENGHAZI, Libya, Sept 26 (Reuters) - The face of a young man looks out from billboards across Benghazi.
 “A mother’s cry.
 If my son is guilty, bring him to justice.
 If he is innocent, let him go,” says the caption, which ends with a phone number.

 The brigade, named for the start date of the revolution that toppled Muammar Gaddafi, is one of the largest and most heavily armed militias prowling Libya a year after the civil war ended.
 Most operate with the permission of the weak central government.
 They answer to their own leaders and maintain their own jails.